mitre/heimdall2/apps/frontend/src/store/README.md

 # How is inspec data read/stored?

+Up to date as of Sept 16

-## FileReader Component
+## UploadNexus Component

-The entry point to our data flow is the FileReader.vue component.
+The entry point to our data flow is the UploadNexus.vue component.
+This acts as a multiplexer between various sub-components, which all individually handle submitting their selected files to the report intake module.
-The file reader doesn't actually do any data handling of its own; it simply accepts files and routes them to an appropraite location.
+These readers don't typically actually do any data handling on their own; it simply accepts files and routes them to an appropraite location.
-In this case, it dispatches a "loadFile" action with the file as a payload.
+This is achieved by dispatching a "loadFile" action with the file as a payload.
-This action is (currently) only handled by the report_intake.ts Vuex module.
+Upon success, they report the newly filled file ids as an array via the "got-files" event

 ## Report Intake Module